InteropConnect 2026: The NHS Hospital Interoperability & Systems Conference

 Framing the day’s focus: how interoperability succeeds through collaboration, clinical workflow alignment, and shared accountability, not just technology.

-Keynote Presentation - Interoperability Beyond Technology: Aligning People, Process and Policy (Speaker TBC)
+National Keynote - Interoperability Beyond Technology, Aligning People, Process and Policy (NHS England Speaker TBC)

 Session Overview: